Acute Cough, Bronchitis (Adults)

-• Consider coronavirus as a differential diagnosis in a patient presenting with a cough and follow HPSC guidance on assessment and testing.
+• Consider a viral respiratory illness as a differential diagnosis in a patient presenting with a cough.
+Follow HPSC guidance on assessment and testing for patients presenting with a cough.

 • Advise on symptom control, rest and hydration (see symptom relief below).